Kingston loop line: Kingston to Wimbledon

 The Tooting, Merton and Wimbledon Railway opened on 1 October 1868, and on 1 January 1869 the Knights Hill Junction to Herne Hill line was ready.
 On that day the Kingston – Malden – Wimbledon line was opened, and the Kingston to Ludgate Hill passenger service was started on the same day.

-The original Kingston station had been a terminus and was unsuitable for dealing with the eastward extension, so a new high level station was build alongside for the purpose; the high level was dictated by the need to cross Richmond Road.
+The original Kingston station had been a terminus and was unsuitable for dealing with the eastward extension, so a new high level station was built alongside for the purpose; the high level was dictated by the need to cross Richmond Road.
 A level crossing had been proposed earlier, but it was realised that this was impracticable.
 Terminating trains at Kingston from Twickenham continued to use the low-level station.

 For some time, the Kingston to Ludgate Hill trains used a distinct section of the Wimbledon station, east of Wimbledon Hill Road, while the LBSCR lines and the TM&WR used a location east of the road overbridge.
 There was no connection at Malden between the Kingston line and the main line.
 The Wimbledon and Dorking Railway line had opened in 1859 and made a junction with the main line at that time.
 The location was called Epsom Junction, at the place where Raynes Park station was built in 1871.
 Now that the Kingston lines were being opened alongside the main line, the Epsom line was altered to make a junction with the Kingston lines instead of the main line.
 East of Wimbledon, there was a connection into the main line in addition to the Tooting route.